ryanstout/stair_car/README.md

     16 25 36
     49 64 81

+### Transpose and inverse

+Transpose can be done with either matrix.transpose or ~matrix

 ### Stats

 All stats operations can operate on the whole matrix, or just the columns or the rows.
 Just pass in a dimension to specify cols or rows (rows = 0, cols = 1)